 With a low poundage we mean that you find lightest compound bow in the market and set it up for the lowest draw weight.
 Choose also a long bow of you're a starter, because the shorter a bow, the harder it’s shoot; hence, the more practice you need.

 A tight blind or a single-seated tree stand requires a shorter weapon, which is more compact and more maneuverable.
 But a shorter weapon is difficult to fire accurately, because you require a lot of practice.
+And remember to get a proper backpack where you can carry the bow, arrows and related material.

 What is the effective range of a compound bow?